SharifAkram/ipsecvpn-digitalocean/README.md

 # Point to Site IPsec VPN on DigitalOcean

-This repository provides scripts and instructions to set up an IPSec VPN on a DigitalOcean Droplet.
+This repository provides scripts and instructions to set up an IPsec VPN on a DigitalOcean Droplet.
 The VPN allows point to site connections, enabling secure access to remote resources.